AnniePawl/SPD1.3/README.md

 To install all the dependices at once please run `npm install`.</br>
 Once that is finsihed you can type `nodemon server.js` and the server will say "Listening on 3000".</br>
 When you need to kill the server run the command `Ctrl + C`.</br>

+# Contact
+Dont be afraid to contact us if you have a question about this project.
+Dont forget to make an issue if you see something.